 Philips Airfryer XXL is just one of numerous air fryers on the market, which are designed with healthier eating in mind, all wrapped up within a quick and convenient gadget.
 Like all the best air fryers, it's great at doing just that; cooking food without the need for vats of oil, thereby making food less greasy, tastier and easier on your insides.
-This jumbo-sized kitchen champion is, in fact our current #1 pick as the best air fryer and holder of the 2020 T3 Award for the category, too.
+This jumbo-sized kitchen champion is, in fact for a long time we annointed it as the best air fryer.
+Although admittedly not now, but that's the march of progress for you.

 The Philips Airfryer XXL doesn’t just cook chips, although that’s the first thing people seem to talk about when discussing these things.
 Granted, it will air fry a mean plate of fries, but it also does a nice line in roasts, as well as having the ability to cover most other meals you’ll probably ever cook.

 The recipe book that comes packaged with the Philips Airfryer XXL displays its versatility to great effect.
 A shame, however, it doesn't come with some tongs for working the food mid-cooking session.
 Never mind.

 It is an absolute nightmare working what the correct model number is for Philips products worldwide but in the UK at least the one we are talking about here is HD9650/99, with the full name Philips HD9650/99 Viva Collection Airfryer XXL – there are several other XXL models and we have no reason to think they aren't also excellent.
 In America, the nearest match seems to be Philips HD9630/96 Airfryer XXL.

 The Philips Airfryer XXL is, as the name suggests, one of the larger models you can buy for air frying and its basket can handle 1.4kg of food in total, enough for about six people.
 In other words, this is a great machine if you’ve got more than one or two mouths to feed, or you simply love your food.